 You don’t have to eat for two in terms of volume, but you do need to eat for two in terms of quality.
 Below, we explain which foods to keep in and out of your diet for the next nine months, and why.

-Healthy foods to eat while pregnant
+Healthy food to eat during pregnancy

 Your pregnancy diet doesn’t need to be built around a strict set of specific foods.
 Instead, you can focus on getting enough of the nutrients that have been proven to contribute to healthy pregnancies.
-Your care provider will likely recommend that you meet your nutrient needs through a combination of food and supplements.
+Your care provider will likely recommend that you meet your nutrient needs through a combination of food and vitamin supplements.
 These nutrients include:

 Folate and folic acid